Mnoble-19/MachineLearningA-z/README.md

 # MachineLearningA-z
-Personal repository for Jupyter Notebooks of machine learning course The repository contains personal machine learning models and these are done in Jupyter Notebooks
+Personal repository for Jupyter Notebooks of machine learning udemy course The repository contains personal machine learning models and these are done in Jupyter Notebooks